BalbinoOrtus/plain-text-blog-examples/readme.md

 First you have to download and install commandbox.
 Links for this are right [here](https://www.ortussolutions.com/products/commandbox#download).
 Its github repo is right [here](https://github.com/Ortus-Solutions/commandbox).
-After having it installed open up your editor (I used vscode) in the empty folder and open commandbox in its terminal view.
+After having it installed, open up your editor (I used vscode) in an empty folder and open commandbox in its terminal view.

-1. on the empty folder and in the bash terminal to clone this repo
+1. on the empty folder and in the `bash terminal` to clone this repo
     ```sh
     git clone https://github.com/BalbinoOrtus/plain-text-blog-examples.git
     ```

-2. vscode/commandbox terminal: move to the repo folder
+2. vscode/commandbox terminal: to move to the repo folder
     ```sh
     cd plain-text-blog-examples
     ```

-3. vscode/commandbox terminal
+3. vscode/commandbox terminal: to start the server
     ```sh
     server start
     ```